sourmash-bio/sourmash/doc/tutorials.md

 ```

 This produces a file `genbank-k31.sbt.json` and a whole bunch of hidden
 files in the directory `.sbt.genbank-k31`.
-This is an index of about 100,000
-microbial genomes from RefSeq.

-Next, run the 'gather' command to see what's in there --
+Next, run the 'gather' command to see what's in your ecoli genome --
 ```
 sourmash sbt_gather -k 31 genbank-k31.sbt.json ecoli-genome.sig
 ```